neil9669/eggStremely/SubREADME_FR.md

 ### FUTURE FEATURES:

 1. The possibility of different coloured eggs granting the player a extra lives/ points.
-2. Grogu the character to be able to use the Force in an advanced level of the game, a place bar would let him use this to get closer to the jar of eggs.
+2. Grogu the character to be able to use the Force in an advanced level of the game, a space bar would let him use this to get closer to the jar of eggs.
+3. More sounds and Star Wars music.
+4. Scores saved to a database or gspread API (Python), so that user can see how other players have performed.
 <br>
 <br>